Shapes

 Limitations

 This is the root table of the shape.
-It must match a table in your Postgres database.
+All shapes must specify a table and it must match a table in your Postgres database.

 The value can be just a tablename like projects